hemanthmalla/kubedex/README.md

 docker build -t <image_name> ./static/firedex-coordinator-service
 ```

 Additionally we can verify that the images are built into the VM.
+We also need to create log directory in minikube, which would be mounted into containers.

 ```
 minikube ssh
 docker images
+mkdir -p /home/docker/data/publisher
+mkdir -p /home/docker/data/subscriber
 exit
 ```